Find out what others at UHN are doing to help green healthcare. Remember, imitation is the greatest form of flattery.

 - Turning off lights is easy to do every day when you work together

-Nancy Talbot & Tanya Wah Kan GREEN TEAM CHAMPION
+Nancy Talbot & Tanya Wah Kan – GREEN WALL OF FAME

 Team Effort- Recycling In The MRI